 A common concern for employers is whether their contributions toward health coverage premiums are deductible as business expenses.
 In general:

 - If an employer is self-employed, contributions for him or herself and his or her opposite-sex spouse and tax dependents are 100% deductible as a business expense on the business owner’s tax return.
-Self-employed individuals may also claim this deduction for health insurance costs paid for their registered domestic partner or same-sex spouse and their dependents under California law.

 - Employers should be aware that the Patient Protection and Affordable Care Act offers small businesses healthcare tax credits to help offset the cost of insurance.
 These tax credits have been available since the 2010 tax year.
 To qualify for a tax credit of up to 35% now and 50% in 2014 through health exchanges, small business owners must pay at least half of employees’ healthcare premiums and have 25 or fewer full-time equivalent employees who earn an average of $50,000 or less per year.